-Green cleaning services, combined with outsources facilities maintenance, is a cost-effective solution for the challenges facing many facilities managers.
+Green cleaning services, combined with outsourced facilities maintenance, is a cost-effective solution to the challenges facing many facilities managers.

 Cleaning Services Solutions for Facilities Management Challenges